Skip to main content

 You feel it in the subtle shifts of your body ∞ a change in recovery time after a long walk, a newfound awareness of your physical framework.
 This is a common experience, and it often leads to a critical question about long-term health ∞ how do we protect our bones?

-Your question about whether lifestyle changes like exercise can offer the same bone protection as is a profound one.
+Your question about whether lifestyle changes like exercise can offer the same bone protection as hormone therapy is a profound one.
 It speaks to a desire to understand your own biology and to take proactive steps toward a future of vitality.
 The answer lies within the dynamic, living tissue of your skeleton and the intricate communication network that governs its strength.

 Your bones are in a constant state of renewal, a process called remodeling.
 Think of it as a highly specialized internal construction project.
 One team of cells, the osteoclasts, is responsible for carefully dismantling old, worn-out bone tissue.
 Following closely behind is a second team, the osteoblasts, which meticulously builds new, strong bone matrix to replace what was removed.